5-5.1 The Importance of Personalization in an ELA classroom

 Because students vary in essential English language arts skills, personalization becomes a way to help students develop their strengths and overcome their weaknesses.
 It allows students to focus their attention on areas where they can really grow and not spend time doing exercises in areas they have already mastered.
 It allows students to use their time efficiently for their own growth.
 It can also help students gain confidence in their ability to communicate in a variety of different media and in their ability to have something to contribute.

-One of the advantages of a ELA curriculum is that students can be involved in the same or similar activity but be working on different areas of growth.
+One of the advantages of an ELA curriculum is that students can be involved in the same or similar activity but be working on different areas of growth.
 For example, in a unit on To Kill a Mockingbird, you may ask all students to write an essay on setting or to create a narrative of an event in their lives much the way Scout does.
-However, in each of these writings, different students could be focusing on different ways to improve their writing.
-Some might work on transitions; others on effective introductions.
+However, in each of these writing activities, different students could be focusing on different ways to improve their writing.
+Some might work on transitions; others, on effective introductions.
 Some students could focus on finding and organizing support for their analyses, while others could focus on using the same tense throughout.
-Still others could be honing skills on a multimedia presentation on some aspect of the book. or practice their editing skills.
+Still others could be honing skills on a multimedia presentation on some aspect of the book or practice their editing skills.
 Personalization looks a little different for each student.
 The teacher below shares some of his experiences with personalization and its effects.

 Teachers Talk: Increased Engagement